-As one of only three specialized programs of its kind in Canada, BCIT’s Electroneurophysiology (ENPY) grads are as sought after as our program.
-Hospitals and healthcare clinics use trained technologists to operate sophisticated electroneuro-diagnostic testing equipment.
-As the only provider of ENPY training program in BC, BCIT plays an integral part in facilitating these processes.
+One of three specialized programs of its kind in Canada, our Electroneurophysiology (ENPY) grads are as sought after as our program.
+Hospitals and healthcare clinics use trained technologists to operate electroneuro-diagnostic testing equipment.
+As the only provider of ENPY training program in BC, BCIT is integral in facilitating these processes.

 About the program

 At BCIT, we believe that people learn what they practice.
 Our programs are designed to provide you with a strong foundation in theory and practical work experience, while training you to use specialized equipment to access information on the health of the nervous system.

 - Small, eight-person classes personalize your learning

 - On-campus lectures and labs deliver a strong theoretical foundation

 - Three clinical experiences provide hands-on skills, training, and practice

 Visit Program Details to find out more about studying Electroneurophysiology at BCIT.